 Pairing Suggestion

 Store steak and potatoes separately in the refrigerator for up to 2 days.
-Reheat gently in a skillet over low heat, adding a splash of stock to loosen the sauce if needed.
+Reheat gently in a skillet or low oven, then use extra steak over greens, toast, or rice.

 Make It Yours